Why study Design Technology?

-A wide range of Enterprise activities are organised within the DT department, these include a “Trees from Trash” day whereby year 7 students design and make Christmas trees to sell using recycled materials.
-A Valentine market place selling a range of products designed and made by year 8; students and apprentice style challenge for year 9 students who design and make a new breakfast cereal.
+A wide range of Enterprise activities are organised within the DT department – these include a “Trees from Trash” day whereby Year 7 students design and make Christmas trees to sell using recycled materials.
+A Valentine market place selling a range of products designed and made by Year 8; students and apprentice style challenge for Year 9 students who design and market a new breakfast cereal.

 In addition there is a departmental “pop up” shop that is used for enterprise competitions.

 The department also organises annual visits to Slatterys, local colleges, The Big Bang Show and the Clothes Show.